hashchange/backbone.select/readme.md

 ### Enabling model sharing

-To enable model sharing, models passed in during instantiation must be passed on to the mixin constructor.
+To enable model sharing, use the option `enableModelSharing`.
 Create the mixin with

-    Backbone.Select.One.applyTo(this, models)

-instead of `Backbone.Select.One.applyTo(this)` (without the `models` argument).

-Do that even if you never populate your collection during instantiation, and the `models` argument evaluates to `undefined` all the time.
-The parameter must be specified regardless.

-Setting up the second parameter like this turns on the "model-sharing mode".
+    Backbone.Select.One.applyTo(this, models, { enableModelSharing: true })

+and likewise for Backbone.Select.Many.
 See the Basic Usage sections of Backbone.Select.One and Backbone.Select.Many.

 ### Restrictions when sharing models